Julianna O'Connor-Connolly

 O'Connor-Connolly was the first-ever female Premier of the Cayman Islands, serving as Premier of from 19 December 2012 until 29 May 2013.
 Prior to becoming Premier, she was the territory's Deputy Premier serving from November 2009 until December 2012.

 Following the 2013 Cayman Islands general election she crossed the floor to join the People's Progressive Movement party and in May 2013 she was appointed as Speaker of the Cayman Islands Legislative Assembly, leaving this post in May 2017.
 Following the 2017 Cayman Islands general election She is served as Minister of Education, Youth, Sports, Agriculture and Lands.

 During debate in the Legislative Assembly, following the same-sex marriage ruling by Chief Justice Anthony Smellie on 29 March 2019, O'Connor-Connolly described the day of the ruling as "black Friday" for the Cayman Islands.
 She encouraged Caymanians to do what they could to object to the planned wedding between two women, even to the point of interrupting the wedding itself.
 The Education Minister had used the morning prayer before the debate to refer to "cruise passengers with alternative lifestyles" causing the streets of George Town to resemble Sodom and Gomorrah.

 The education minister has been a fervent opponent of the Domestic Partnership Bill and any legislation that supported same-sex couples' right to a private life; describing it as "this evil that is being forced upon us".
 She was one of two Cabinet ministers who voted against the legislation brought by government in July to address the longstanding breach by the Caymanian authorities of Cayman's Bill of Rights and the European Convention on Human Rights.

 Following the 2021 Cayman Islands general election, she again crossed the floor to align with a group of independents to form a government on the morning before Parliament had its first sitting, citing that "her constituents have expressed in no uncertain terms that Cayman Brac and Little Cayman need a Minister in the Government".

-This was her second switch of allegiance, this time to avoid the loss of a cabinet position.
+In 2023, she founded the United People's Movement and became Premier replacing Wayne Panton.

+In March 2025, she rejoined the People's Progressive Movement.